-- A Vision Forum project for the 6th Ghetto Biennale by Charles Jerry, Jean-Claude Saintilus, Steevens Simeon, Nanna Dalunde, Carima Neusser, Emilia Rota, Jean-Louis Huhta, Per Huttner in collaboration with the local community.
+- A Vision Forum project for the 6th Ghetto Biennale by Charles Jerry, Jean-Claude Saintilus, Steevens Simeon, Olav Westphalen, Jean-Louis Huhta, Nanna Dalunde, Carima Neusser, Carola Uehlken, Emilia Rota and Per Huttner in collaboration with the local community.

 The Revolution Hub provides the participating artists with visual, sonic and text documentation from historical revolutions and slave revolts.
 In the Revolution Hub there will be workshops for music (traditional, amplified and electrified) as well as opportunities to make homemade instruments.
 There will be singing and choir workshops.
 There will be workshops for costume making where the hub offers material, knowledge and tools for making performance costumes for anyone who wants.
 There will be choreography and dance classes.
 The Revolution Hub will also offer text and speech writing workshops, facilities and will also perform interviews with the local participants about the Hub’s topics and practices.
 Each workshop is lead by one or more experienced artists from the field and everyone is welcome – young as old, experienced and novice.

 These different performative building blocks gradually be assembled and reassembled into performances that will be presented publicly throughout the biennale.
 These will range from poetry readings, individual dances, one-person performances to performances involving music, singing and choreographies/performances in special costumes.
 These will span from informal work-in-progress presentations to participatory as well as more “finished” performances developed during the biennale.